opensource-observer/oso/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Hypercerts!
+Thank you for your interest in contributing!
 There are many ways to contribute, and this document should not be considered encompassing.

-If you have a general question on how to use and deploy our software, please read our [Documentation](https://hypercerts.org/docs/) or join our [Hypercerts community server on Discord](https://testnet.hypercerts.org/discord).
+If you have a general question on how to use and deploy our software, please read our [Documentation](https://www.opensource.observer/docs/) or join our [community server on Discord](https://www.opensource.observer/discord).

 For concrete feature requests and/or bug reports, please file an issue in this repository as described below.